Welcome to Macs Adventure

 Overnight: B&B, Portree (Skye)

 If you’re keen to explore Skye’s mountains and coastline on foot, then you can take a bus journey (25 mins) to The Storr; a rocky hill on the Trotternish peninsula.
-From here, follow the coast back to Portree.
+From here, walk along the wild and remote coastline before returning to bustling Portree.

 You could take a 2-hr boat trip aboard the Brigadoon in search of white-tailed sea eagles, seals, otters and dolphins (contact us to book, supplement payable).
 Alternatively, if a cup of tea and slice of cake is more your style, you can relax in a café and do a spot of souvenir shopping.